AnonyMouse3005/FAIP/README.md

 # node-subgroup-eccentricity

-This repo contains source code implemented for all proposed algorithms.
+This repo contains source code implemented for all proposed algorithms for the problem of optimizing node subgroup eccentricity.